Determining If You Have a Mesothelioma Claim

 Every lawsuit must abide by its statute of limitations, which is a certain amount of time a claimant has in which they must file a suit.
 With mesothelioma lawsuits, the statute of limitations varies from state to state.
 Patients may have a long period of latency between the end of their asbestos exposure and their exhibition of mesothelioma symptoms, so the statute of limitations for a mesothelioma lawsuit usually begins at the time of diagnosis.

-Though the deadline varies between locations, the average mesothelioma victim has 1 to 2 years to file a claim.
+Though the deadline varies between locations, the average mesothelioma victim has one to two years to file a claim.
 It’s important to call us soon after your diagnosis so we have the time to work with you to build a strong case.

 In cases where the mesothelioma patient has passed away, their surviving family members may choose to file a wrongful death lawsuit against the parties responsible for their decedent’s exposure to asbestos.
 As with the statute of limitations for a mesothelioma lawsuit, the statute of limitations for a wrongful death lawsuit varies from state to state; however, in many, the family will have two years after the death to take action.